 Your new puppy has been used o sleeping with its littermates and so feeling nice warm bodies next to it.
 To help the puppy settle In, put a warm hot water bottle in their comfort blanket to help them feel safe.

 Naturally, like humans, when you bring your puppy home, they will need something to eat and drink from.
 Whether you use an existing bowl, which is now the dogs or not, is a personal choice.
 I use a large ceramic dog bowl for water.
 I have never used a bowl for feeding as I prefer to use snuffle mats or scatter feed the kibble for my dogs as it involves sniffing etc. Our ditch the bowl article is worth reading.

 This is as true with dogs as it is with humans.

-The most significant decision you will need to make is whether you decide to make your own food, use a good quality kibble, wet food or feed them raw.
+The most significant decision you will need to make is whether to make your food, use good quality kibble or wet food or feed it raw.